 Cardinal della Rovere, Archbishop of Turin, wrote to the Duke of Savoy, "Olivares is asking me why there is no Ambassador of France here.
 I told him that the ambassadorship is vacant, not only because of the absence of the ambassador, but because they have no king in France (Archives of Turin, Petruccelli, II, 278).

 Sixtus had also been acting friendly toward Queen Elizabeth of England, in the hope, apparently, of enticing her back to the True Faith and restoring Church income.
-But the execution of Mary de Guise, Queen of Scots, in 1587 had been a severe blow.
+But the execution of Mary de Guise, Queen of Scots, in 1587, had been a severe blow.
 In the wake of the Spanish Armada of the summer of 1588, and the accession of Henry of Navarre in France, Elizabeth and Protestantism had only become stronger.
-England had strong interests, political, economic and religious, in the Netherlands, which frightened the Spanish.
+England had important interests, political, economic and religious, in the Netherlands, which frightened the Spanish.
 Sixtus' attempts at rapprochement only enraged King Philip the more against the old Pope.
 He sent the Duke of Sessa as his ambassador to reinforce the Count-Duke of Olivares in Rome.

 The Grand Duke of Tuscany was also very interested in the election in Rome.
 Ferdinand I de' Medici had been a cardinal himself before succeeding to the duchy, and he knew personally all of the cardinals.
 Several of his subjects were to be participants in the Conclave, and he had been treating with King Philip of Spain in both their interests, or so he said.
 He had sent a messenger to King Philip, assuring the King of his loyalty, and willingness to work with the royal agents for Philip's candidates, with the exception of Cardinal Facchinetti (Santi Quattro).
 He said the same things to the Spanish ambassadors in Rome, Olivares and Sessa.
 He was also closely cooperating with Cardinal Montalto, the late Pope's nipote.
 A letter (August 31) from the Marquis Muti, ambassador of Savoy, however, noted that Castagna was making a lot of noise, and that he was being supported by the Duke of Florence, though Cardinal Montalto believed he could exclude him.
 Likewise, Florence (he said) could scarcely stand Como.
 The ambassador himself kept pushing Della Rovere, but he admitted that the entire College was against him, as they were against any of the creature of Sixtus V. In his view, the papabili were: the elder Colonna, Como, Castagna, Santi Quattro, Cremona, Lancelotti, Santa Severina, Albano, San Giorgio, Pinelli, Aldobrandino, Camerino and Paleotto (Petruccelli, 279-80).
 In a confidential letter of September 5 to his agent Nicolini in Rome, however, the Grand Duke repeated the instructions he had given another agent, Vinta, to whom he had given his instructions for the Conclave: exclusion for Como, exclusion for Santi Quattro, exclusion for Della Rovere; if somebody excludes Mondovi, don't move.
 If Mondovi pushes himself forward using the Duke's name, disavow him (Petruccelli, 283).
 Vinta had spoken with Cardinal Montalto, who had agreed to the Grand Duke's instructions, but who was uncertain as to Ferdinando's recommendation of Cardinal Castagna.
 He needed, he said, time to reflect.
-He feared that Castagna was "too Spanish" (Petruccelli, 284) .
+He feared that Castagna was "too Spanish" [Petruccelli, 284].

 According to Duke Ferdinando's ambassador to the Emperor Rudolph II, Curzio de Pichena, who had heard from the Nuncio that the Emperor had written to Cardinal Spinola in order to coordinate his own preferences with those of Philip II, the Emperor was supporting the Cardinal of Austria, Madruzzo, the two Gonzagas, and San Marcello (Castagna).
-(Petruccelli, 280)
+[Petruccelli, 280]

 Venice and Rome were on very bad terms.
 The Serene Republic was supporting Henri IV, and the Papal Ambassador in Venice, Msgr.
 Martinucci, had broken formal relations.
 He was withdrawn by the Pope in October, 1589 [Hübner II, p.
 236, 242].
 The Venetian Ambassador in Rome, Giovanni Gritti, presented his final Relazione to the Doge and Senate on May 15, 1589, covering the period 1585-1587 [Alberi, Relazione, pp. 331-348].
 Leonardo Donato was sent as an Ambassador Extraordinary in 1589 to justify Venice's friendly policy toward Henri IV.
 Gritti was succeeded as Ambassador ordinary by Alberto Badoero in 1587.
 He was succeeded in Rome in 1590 by Giovanni Moro, who died in office in 1592.

 The cardinals were, as always, divided into factions.
 Cardinal Montalto, nephew of the dead pope, a young man of only nineteen years, led the creature of Sixtus V. He usually listened to the advice of Cardinals Giustiniani, Camerino (Pierbenedetti) and Aldobrandino, in addition to that of his aunt Camilla Peretti.
 His aunt Camilla was inclined toward Cardinal Colonna's candidacy, and so was Montalto.
-Cardinal Sforza led those of Gregory XIII, and Cardinal Ascanio Colonna a group of twelve cardinals who adhered to his own cause (Leti, 206).
+Cardinal Sforza led those of Gregory XIII (among whom was Cardinal Castagna), and Cardinal Ascanio Colonna a group of twelve cardinals who adhered to his own cause (Leti, 206).
 Montalto and Ascanio Colonna were continually working for the candidacy of Cardinal Marcantonio Colonna, and Sforza and Cardinal Carlo Borromeo and a few of Borromeo's adherents opposed him.
 The Spanish too, though few in number, did not support Colonna.
 Montalto and Colonna commanded the largest bloc of votes, but not the thirty-two (on the first scrutiny) or thirty-six needed to elect a pope (once all fifty-four cardinals who attended had arrived).